mataberat/bash-func/README.md

 # Bash-func

-A collection of powerful shell functions to streamline your Kubernetes workflow.
+A collection of powerful shell functions and aliases that I used personally in my Workspaces.

-## Features

-- Force delete pods with simple commands
-- Clean up stuck namespaces in Terminating state
-- Quick access to Alpine Linux debug pods
-- Smart shell detection for installation
-- Named parameter support for better usability

 ## Quick Install